adiozdaniel/ascii-art/README.md

     - `$ go run . "--color=rgb(100, 150, 180)" hello`

- **Note:** Using the RGB flag requires that the flag be enclosed in quotation marks.
+ **Note:** The RGB color format requires that the color flag and it's RGB value be enclosed in quotation marks; as shown above.
 This is because brackets have a syntactical interpretation in bash.

 #### Hex-format

- 1. By adding an hexadecimal color codes, like this:
+ 1. By adding hexadecimal color codes, like this:

     - `$ go run . --color=#e3ee38 hello hello`